Losing Streak May Continue For South Korea Stock Market

 |

-(RTTNews) - The South Korea stock market has finished lower in two straight sessions, slipping almost 45 points or 1.8 percent along the way.
-The KOSPI now rests just above the 2,625-point plateau and it may open under pressure again on Thursday.
+(RTTNews) - The South Korea stock market has finished lower in four straight sessions, sinking more than 75 points or 3 percent along the way.
+The KOSPI now rests just above the 2,595-point plateau and it may take further damage on Monday.

-The global forecast for the Asian markets is soft on concerns for rising inflation and slowing growth.
-The European and U.S. markets were down and the Asian bourses are expected to follow that lead.
+The global forecast for the Asian markets is sharply negative on growing interest rate and inflation concerns.
+The European and U.S. markets took heavy damage and the Asian bourses are tipped to open in similar fashion.

-The KOSPI finished barely lower on Thursday following mixed performances from the financials, technology stocks and chemical companies.
+The KOSPI finished sharply lower on Friday following losses from the financials, technology stocks and steel producers, while the automobile companies were up.

-Among the actives, Shinhan Financial collected 0.24 percent, while Samsung Electronics fell 0.31 percent, LG Electronics gained 0.49 percent, SK Hynix jumped 1.92 percent, LG Chem soared 4.50 percent, Lotte Chemical retreated 1.47 percent, S-Oil lost 0.42 percent, SK Innovation strengthened 1.48 percent, POSCO shed 0.52 percent, SK Telecom eased 0.18 percent, KEPCO soared 2.83 percent, Hyundai Motor dipped 0.27 percent, Kia Motors declined 1.45 percent and KB Financial, Hana Financial and Naver were unchanged.
+Among the actives, Shinhan Financial sank 0.71 percent, while KB Financial plunged 2.98 percent, Hana Financial declined 1.18 percent, Samsung Electronics tumbled 2.15 percent, LG Electronics slumped 1.95 percent, SK Hynix surrendered 1.90 percent, Naver retreated 1.10 percent, LG Chem skidded 1.02 percent, Lotte Chemical jumped 1.47 percent, S-Oil gained 0.41 percent, POSCO tanked 2.45 percent, SK Telecom added 0.36 percent, KEPCO stumbled 2.37 percent, Hyundai Motor climbed 1.10 percent, Kia Motors perked 0.24 percent and SK Innovation was unchanged.

-The lead from Wall Street is negative as the major averages opened lower and spent most of the session in the red before finishing firmly in negative territory.
+The lead from Wall Street is broadly negative as the major averages opened sharply lower on Friday and remained that way throughout the session, ending with heavy losses.

 Werbung